-Travis Smith enters his eighth year with the Raiders and his first as assistant defensive line coach.
+Travis Smith enters his ninth year with the Raiders and his second as assistant defensive line coach.
 He previously served as the team's quality control - defense coach in 2018.

-During 2018, Smith helped a revamped linebacker corps that included three new starters in veteran LB Tahir Whitehead, and second year LBs Marquel Lee and Nicholas Morrow.
-In his first season in Oakland, Whitehead played 99.71 percent of the team's defensive snaps and led the team with 126 tackles (89 solo).
+As a quality control-defense coach in 2018, Smith worked primarily with the linebackers, a group that consisted of three new starters in veteran LB Tahir Whitehead, and second year LBs Marquel Lee and Nicholas Morrow.
+In his first season with the Silver and Black, Whitehead played 99.71 percent of the team's defensive snaps and led the team with 126 tackles (89 solo).
 His 126 tackles ranked seventh in club history and marked his third-straight season with 100-plus stops.
-Smith mentored Lee, who appeared in all 16 games for the first time in his career and posted a career-high 58 tackles and three passes defensed.
-Morrow finished with 37 tackles, three passes defensed and one forced fumble.

 In 2017, Smith aided in the continued development of DE Khalil Mack and sixth-year pro LB Bruce Irvin.
 Mack led the defense with 10.5 sacks and added a career-high 87 tackles (65) en route to earning his third consecutive Pro Bowl selection.
 Irvin started all 16 games for the second straight season, tied a career high with eight sacks and tallied a career-high 64 tackles.
 Under Smith's tutelage, Irvin notched a team-leading four forced fumbles, good for 4th in the NFL.